 - External Interrupt Controller (EIC) peripheral library to control the user button SW0.

 - EVSYS peripheral library to trigger the start of the ADC conversion on every RTC compare match event.
 The EVSYS allows for peripheral-to-peripheral communication without CPU intervention.
-This reduces the burden on the CPU and other resources when compared to the conventional interrupt-based systems.
+This reduces the burden on the CPU and other resources when compared to conventional interrupt-based systems.

 There are two approaches for this tutorial: